technomancy/orb/Readme.md

 traditional Unix `$VAR` does not work; you must use the less-ambiguous `${VAR}` instead.

+## Portability

+Currently when running outside of minetest it needs to shell out to the `sha1sum` executable because Lua does not have any built-in checksumming functionality.
+This could pose a problem when running on platforms that lack this executable.

 ## License

 Copyright © 2015 Phil Hagelberg and contributors.
 Licensed under the